|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 McMurty said then, “It was a good idea, what ye said, Lieutenant.
 I just hope Ensign Catsland takes yer words ta heart.”

 The lift then came to a stop just down the corridor from the engineering workshop.
-McMurty gestured for the ladies to precede him out, and as he followed behind, drew a deep breath and hoped that the subject of a romance between him and Hansen would be dropped.
+McMurty gestured for the ladies to precede him out, and as he followed behind, drew a deep breath and hoped that the subject of a romance between him and Seven would be dropped.
 He would prefer to pursue such a topic another time, and in private—if at all.

-Given that Hansen herself had made no indication his advances would be reciprocated should he make any, he was suspected that there would be no revisiting it.
+Given that Seven herself had made no indication his advances would be reciprocated should he make any, he was suspected that there would be no revisiting it.
 Probably best he give up on the idea.

 Serutian Hale stood from her seat on the bridge as Journey approached the Eagle.
 “Ensign Reda, sensor readings?”